 Figure 4.
-Self-consume operation mode
+Self-Consumption operation mode

-BAT PRIORITY: Under this mode, the battery is only used as a backup power supply when the grid fails and as long as the grid works, the batteries won't be used to power the loads.
+BAT PRIORITY: Under this mode, the battery is only used as a backup power supply when the grid fails and as long as the grid works, the batteries are not used to power the load.
 The battery will get charged with the power generated by the PV system or from the grid.

 Figure 5.
-Battery priority operation mode
+Battery Priority operation mode